 Do not over grease the sealed bearings.
-Over greasing could rupture the seals exposing the bearing to a lot of dust particles.
+Over greasing could rupture the seals exposing the bearing to dust particles.
 Roller bearings are sealed and are generally maintenance free.
 The friction bearing points cannot be over greased.

 General Maintenance

 Check the tire pressure.
 Tires should be inflated to 20psi.